weka/weka-operator/README.md

 ### Running on the cluster in development mode

 Build and run the operator:

 ```sh
 make run DEPLOY_CONTROLLER=false
 ```

 Deploy the cluster CRD:

 ```sh
 kubectl apply -f examples/oci_cluster.yaml
 ```

+### End-to-End Testing

+There is a basic end-to-end test suite written in Python using pytest.
+This suite is provided at `test/e2e`.
+See the [README](test/e2e/README.md) for more information.

 ## Releasing